Treatment for people with young-onset dementia

 Services for people with young-onset dementia

-It’s really important for younger people with dementia to have access to the right support, including services designed for them and meeting other people in a similar situation.
+It’s really important for younger people with dementia to have access to the right support, including services designed for them and being able to meet other people in a similar situation.

-In some areas there are local support groups for younger people or those living with certain types of dementia (such as FTD or familial Alzheimer’s disease).
-These can enable younger people with dementia and those close to them to meet or get in touch with other younger people affected by dementia.
+Some areas have local support groups for younger people or those living with certain types of dementia (such as Frontotemporal dementia or familial Alzheimer’s disease).
+These can enable younger people with dementia and their families to meet or get in touch with people who are having similar experiences to them.

 Next Section